 Southwest is committed to continuing to lead the industry in emissions reductions through fuel efficiency.
 We have maintained our position as an industry leader in fuel efficiency and greenhouse gas (GHG) reductions through comprehensive programs of reinvestment in equipment and technological innovation and partnerships with industry and government.
 Some of our initiatives include:

-Ground Support Equipment
+Ground Support Equipment Energy Efficiency

 At Southwest Airlines, we bring environmental issues to the forefront by way of our Green Team.
 Comprised of Employee volunteers across the Company, the Green Team offers recommendations to augment environmentally responsible business practices.
 The Green Team works cooperatively with our professional environmental staff and Green Ambassadors in each Southwest Airlines city to answer environmental questions from Employees and to consider suggestions for improvement.
 View our Who I Am video and learn how our Employees work with a Green filter.